Healthcare: Neurology

 Content

 Baylor Medicine is fortunate to have the latest surgical technologies to allow the most customized and precise DBS surgery experience.
 Through our affiliated hospitals, we can perform surgery using intraoperative CT, intraoperative MRI, advanced electrophysiological techniques, and frameless DBS.
-Below we will describe the technique for awake DBS surgery, but please speak with your neurologist and neurosurgeon about the variety of techniques possible and what is best for you.
+DBS surgeries at BCM can be done either asleep or awake, though anesthesia is still used in both cases.

 DBS surgery is performed in two parts: